DXPortugal/IoTLabs/content/lab-1-4-visualize-iot-data-with-powerbi.md

 1. Select **DATA SERVICES** > **STREAM ANALYTICS JOBS** > **QUICK CREATE** and enter the following:

  - JOB NAME: You can use any name you like. (e.g. **iotlab**)
+ - SUBSCRIPTION: Validate the correct subscription is selected.
+If using and Azure pass the name should be **Azure Pass**.
+ - RESOURCE GROUP: All this services should be grouped in a single Resource Group.
+It's not mandatory, but it will help you keep your subscription organized.
- - REGION: If you created your IoT Hub in *East US*, select **East US 2**.
+ - LOCATION: If you created your IoT Hub in *North Europe*, select **North Europe**.
 For other regions, select the same region you created your IoT Hub in.
- - REGIONAL MONITORING STORAGE ACCOUNT: Select or create a storage account.

 ![Defining a new Stream Analytics job](/images/lab1_asa_config.png)

-2. Click *CREATE STREAM ANALYTICS JOB*.
+2. Click **CREATE**.
 It will take a few minutes for the Steam Analytics job to get created and become available.

 ![Creating a new Stream Analytics job](/images/lab1_asa_created.png)